rodneyshupe/Cookbook/Recipes/InstantPot/ChickenAndDumplingSoup.rst

 5. Add the sherry, seasoned salt, poultry seasoning, pepper, rubbed sage, thyme parsley, leafy tops from celery to the pot and stir well.
 Let the pot rest for the time being.
-6. While the chicken’s cooling down, make the dumplings by mixing together all the dumpling ingredients.
+6. While the chicken's cooling down, make the dumplings by mixing together all the dumpling ingredients.
 Begin by placing the flour, baking powder and salt in a mixing bowl and whisk together.
 Then, place the butter and milk in a pyrex and microwave for 40 seconds.
 Pour the milk/butter mixture into the flour and lightly mix with a fork until totally blended so a warm dough forms.
-(NOTE: Don’t overdo the mixing as it can make for a tough dumpling).
+(NOTE: Don't overdo the mixing as it can make for a tough dumpling).
 From there, let your hands take over and lightly knead the dough.
-Then, on a clean surface covered with flour, take a flour-coated rolling pin and roll the dough to be 1/8″ thick max (it’s very important that it’s no thicker than 1/8″ so it cooks properly).
-Then, using a pizza cutter or knife, slice the into the dough vertically into strips about 1” wide and then slice horizontally about 2” wide, forming little rectangular strips.
-Dust with additional flour so they don’t stick to each other.
+Then, on a clean surface covered with flour, take a flour-coated rolling pin and roll the dough to be 1/8" thick max (it's very important that it's no thicker than 1/8" so it cooks properly).
+Then, using a pizza cutter or knife, slice the into the dough vertically into strips about 1" wide and then slice horizontally about 2" wide, forming little rectangular strips.
+Dust with additional flour so they don't stick to each other.
-7. Now give the pot some heat again by hitting “Sauté” and adjust so it’s on the “More” or “High” setting.
+7. Now give the pot some heat again by hitting "Saute" and adjust so it's on the "More" or "High" setting.
 Once it bubbles, stir in the cornstarch slurry followed by adding the dumpling strips one-by-one and then give them a good stir making sure none are sticking to each other.
 Then, allow them to simmer for 10 minutes with glass lid on pot.
-8. After 10 minutes of the dumplings boiling in the pot, hit “Keep Warm/Cancel” so the bubbles die down.
+8. After 10 minutes of the dumplings boiling in the pot, hit "Keep Warm/Cancel" so the bubbles die down.
 9. The chicken should now be relatively should be cool enough to handle.
 Pick the bones clean of all the meat, discarding the bones, skin, and cartilage.